-The Bank Group's Remuneration Policy is an integral part of the corporate governance system, which must be implemented throughout the entire Bank Group.
-The Bank Group's Remuneration Policy, in accordance with the relevant directive of the European Union, is conducive to effective and successful risk management, is not intended to encourage the Bank and Bank Group subsidiaries to take on risks that exceed their risk assumption limits, and is consistent with the business strategy, objectives, values and long-term interests of the Bank and the Bank Group subsidiaries, and promotes the realisation of these.
+The Bank Group's Remuneration Policy is an integral part of the corporate governance system, and must be enforced throughout the entire Bank Group.
+The Bank Group's Remuneration Policy, in keeping with the relevant European Union directive, is consistent with effective and successful risk management, and in accordance with its purpose, it does not encourage the assumption of risks that exceed the risk-assumption limits of the Bank and Bank Group-member subsidiaries, and furthermore it is consistent with the business strategy, objectives, values and long-term interests of the Bank and Bank Group-member subsidiaries, and it promotes the achievement of this.

-1. Objective of the Remuneration Policy
+1. The objective of the Remuneration Policy

-The objective of the Bank Group's Remuneration Policy is to acknowledge the performance, within the risk-tolerance capacity of the Bank Group, of the management of OTP Bank and of individual managers occupying key positions, as well as of the heads of the Bank Group subsidiaries, in contributing to the achievement of bank and group-level results, and to provide incentives in support of such performance.
+The objective of the Bank Group's Remuneration Policy is to acknowledge the performance, within the risk-tolerance capacity of the Bank Group, of the management of OTP Bank and of individual managers occupying key positions, as well as of the heads of the subsidiaries of the Bank Group in contributing to results at the bank and at the group level, and to provide an incentive for performance.